devnazir/bpRjs/README.md

 ![url-rootpage](/images/url-without-page.png)

-Assume domain name and domain is a folder domain, and folder domain has several files/folder that is called a page.
+Assume domain name and domain is a domain folder, and domain folder has several files/folder that is called a page.

 ![structure-domain](/images/structure-folder-domain.png)